THE TEMPLARS AND THE HOSPITALLERSLondon Regalia

 THE TEMPLARS AND THE HOSPITALLERS

-From the early twelfth to the middle of the thirteenth century, the Templars and Hospitallers were the two most prominent and oldest of the main Military Orders of the Roman Catholic Church.
-In 1248, Pope Innocent IV established a uniform for the Hospitallers to wear during war.
-They wore a red surcoat with a white cross on it.
+The Templars and Hospitallers were the two most important and oldest of the Roman Catholic Church’s principal Military Orders from the early twelfth until the middle of the thirteenth century.
+Pope Innocent IV established a uniform for the Hospitallers to wear in battle in 1248.
+They were dressed in a scarlet carcoat with a white

-The Hospitallers, along with the Templars, were the most important military order in the Holy Land.
-When the Muslims grabbed Jerusalem in 1187, the Hospitallers moved their headquarters to Margat first, and then to Jerusalem in 1197.
+The Hospitallers were the most powerful military organization in the Holy Land, alongside the Templars.
+When the Muslims conquered Jerusalem in 1187; the Hospitallers first relocated to Margate, then to Jerusalem in 1197.